rcho80/Nology-Portfolio/README.md

 # Nology-Portfolio

-Nology-Portfolio is a personal portfolio including my works
+Nology-Portfolio is a personal portfolio of my work

 It was created using HTML, CSS(SASS) and Javascript